Alyce Caswell - Author

 About

-Alyce Caswell, when she isn't buried in a book or drinking her way through a giant pot of tea, is a keen writer of science fiction and romance.
-She has published two novels and four novellas in her space opera family saga, The Galactic Pantheon Series.
+Alyce Caswell, when she isn't drinking her way through a giant pot of tea, can be found dabbling in multiple genres and writing forms.
+She has self-published several titles in her space opera family saga, which is divided into two series: The Galactic Pantheon and The Pantheon War.
+Her most recent book is The Shadow of the Gods.

 Picture